ceph/ceph/doc/radosgw/config-ref.rst

               a value of zero indicates there is no sharding.
 It is not recommended to set a value too large (e.g. thousand) as it increases the cost for bucket listing.
+              This variable should be set in the client or global sections so that it is automatically applied to radosgw-admin commands.

 :Type: Integer
 :Default: ``0``